Skip to content

-I was brand new as music director at the First Methodist church a few blocks north when I started roaming around the neighborhood.
+I was the brand new music director at the First Methodist church a few blocks north when I started roaming around the neighborhood.
 The brick front and the plants outside the windows on Gurnee drew me in.
-I went in curious.
-We had just bought the farm.

 Early afternoon.
 Big open windows.
-Sunlight coming in.
-Baskets of seed for sale, garden tools.
-A few people in the store.
+Baskets of seed, garden tools.
 R.D. was in a straw hat and apron.
 He asked if he could help me.
-I told him I was the new music director at the church down the street.
-Looking for a stirrup hoe — we'd just bought a farm out in North Anniston, behind the Walmart.
+Looking for a stirrup hoe — we'd just bought the farm out in North Anniston, behind the Walmart.
 "I know that place," he said.
 "That was Johnny Bullock's place.
 He sold it?"
 "Did you get the big greenhouse with it?"
 We did.
-He smiled in recognition.
+He smiled.
 He introduced me to Lewis right there.
-Lewis mentioned they knew several people at the church, something about his sister getting married around that time.
-I bought a stirrup hoe.

 The $600 Store

-The building at 1030 Gurnee Avenue has been in the Downing family since 1963.
+The building at 1030 Gurnee Avenue has been in the family since 1963.
 Lewis's grandfather walked across the street to buy a gallon of paint.
 The owner of the Mary Carter Paint Supply store offered to sell the whole thing for $600.
-He bought it.

 A gallon of paint that became a family business.
-What happened after: the Mary Carter chain went bankrupt in the late sixties, and the Downings had to figure out what they were selling.
-They stayed with hardware and garden, picked up a True Value affiliation.
+The Mary Carter chain went bankrupt in the late sixties, and the Downings had to figure out what they were selling.
+They stayed with hardware and garden.
 Then Lewis's grandmother added sewing notions and fabrics.
 It made no sense on paper.
 Seed packets and upholstery fabric in the same building.
 It also made them impossible to replace.

 When Lewis took full ownership in 2017, the store had been on Gurnee for fifty-four years.
 He doubled its growth in the years that followed.
 The inventory runs to European upholstery fabrics and leather hides alongside organic fertilizers and bulk seed.
 He cuts polyurethane foam forms for the regional upholstery trade.
 He sets plants out at a quarter of eight every morning.